-Appendix 3 - Incoming Goods Record
+Appendix 4 - Incoming Goods Record

-Date Time Supplier No Product Temp °C Visual Check Accept or Reject Storage Area Corrective Action Checked By Re Reject food that does not pass the visual check or is not delivered at the required temperature

-Refer to Approved Food Suppliers List

-If you receive bulk orders that already have an itemised receipt, you may attach the receipt (or a copy) to this record sheet and then complete only summary details in this record.

-Temperature Information

-- frozen foods must be solid and not partly thawed - cold foods must be delivered at 5°C or below - hot foods must be delivered at 60°C or above.

-Visual Check

-- delivery vehicles must be clean, not carrying chemicals or other contaminants in the same area as food - use by date foods past this date are prohibited from being sold - best before date foods past this date can be sold provided the food is not damaged, deteriorated or perished - labelling must include the name of food, name and address of supplier, lot identification - packaging must not be damaged, deteriorated, perished or appropriate material - pest contamination food must not contain droppings, eggs, webs, feathers, etc - foreign objects food must not contain dirt, metal, hair, etc.

-Designated Storage Areas

-The incoming goods should be stored in the relevant areas as soon as possible, these include:

-- refrigerators, freezers or cool rooms
+Date Time Supplier Name or Product Temp°C Visual Check Accept or Reject Storage Area Corrective Action Checked By Reject fo od that does no ot pass the visual c Reject food that does not pass the visual check or is not delivered at the required temperature auired temperatu re 1 Refer to Approved details in this record. oproved Food S s record. suppliers List - If yo u receive bulk orders that alreac dy have an itemise d receipt, you may attach the receip t (or a copy) to this rec Refer to Approved Food Suppliers List - If you receive bulk orders that already have an itemised receipt, you may attach the receipt (or a copy) to this record sheet and then complete only summary etails in this record. ummary Temperatu Temperature Information rozen foods mi old foods must iot foods must frozen foods must be solid and not partly thawed cold foods must be delivered at 5°C or below hot foods must be delivered at 60°C or above. t partly thawed C or below C or above.
+Visual Check ¥ lelivery vehicle ise by date - fo est before datu abelling must i ods past this date a ods past this date a e - foods past this c nclude the name o t not be damaged, delivery vehicles must be clean, not carrying chemicals or other contaminants in the same area as food use by date - foods past this date are prohibited from being sold best before date - foods past this date can be sold provided the food is not damaged, deteriorated or perished labelling must include the name of food, name and address of supplier, lot identification packging must not be damaged, deteriorated, perished or appropriate material ontaminants in the od is not damagec plier, lot identifica priate material or other contaminants in the same area as food eing sold idea the food is not damaged, deteriorated or per lress of supplier, lot identification d or appropriate material d erished oest contamina oreign objects rtion - food must no - food must not co pest contamination - food must not contain droppings, eggs, webs, feathers, etc foreign objects - food must not contain dirt, metal, hair, etc. s, feathers, etc Designate d Storage Area s - The incoming g Designated Storage Areas - The incoming goods should be stored in the relevant areas as soon as possible, these include: evant areas as sool n as possible, thes include: refrigerators, frv dry storage heating equipm refrigerators, freezers or cool rooms dry storage heating equipment such as bain maı refrigerators, freezers or cool rooms dry storage heating equipment such as bain maries or display units. •

-- dry storage

-- heating equipment such as bain maries or display units.

-Appendix 4 - Approved Food Supplier List / Agreement
+Appendix 5 - Approved Food Supplier List / Agreement

-Supplier No Supplier's Name, Address & Contact Details Product Description Approved Supplier Date Approved Reject suppliers that do not supply food as per the Approved Food Supplier Agreement
+Supplier No Supplier's Name, Address & Contact Details Products Supplied Date Approved